mlim70/MPONC_Streamlined/README.md

 - All regions in between these values will have a score decreasing linearly from 1.0 to 0.2, depending on their distance away
   - Ex.
 If HIGH_BLSCORE_METERS = 1000 and LOW_BLSCORE_METERS = 5000, then all region centroids within 1km will have a 1.0 score; a centroid 3km away will have a 0.6 score; centroids 5km or more away will have a 0.2 score.

-# TODO: insert picture of beltline; explain that RHO_L and ALPHA_L are lists; mention that economic distribution is based of Atlanta
+# TODO: explain agent wealth distributions.

 ## Reference paper